-- rS104 The Bar Standards Board must conclude that an individual does not meet the suitability criteria to undertake the role of a HOLP if: - .1 he is not an authorised individual; - .2 he is disqualified from acting as a HOLP by the Bar Standards Board or an Approved Regulator pursuant to section 99 of the LSA or otherwise as a result of its regulatory arrangements; or - .3 It determines that the individual is not able effectively to carry out the duties imposed on a HOLP by section 91 of the LSA. - rS105 The Bar Standards Board may conclude that an individual does not meet the suitability criteria to undertake the role of a HOLP if any of the circumstances listed in Rule rS110 apply to the individual designated as the HOLP. - rS106 The Bar Standards Board must conclude that an individual does not meet the suitability criteria for acting as a HOFA if: - .1 he is disqualified from acting as a HOFA by the Bar Standards Board or by an Approved Regulator pursuant to section 99 of the LSA or otherwise as a result of its regulatory arrangements; or - .2 the Bar Standards Board determines that he is not able effectively to carry out the duties imposed on a HOFA by section 92 of the LSA. - rS107 The Bar Standards Board may conclude that an individual does not meet the suitability criteria for acting as a HOFA if any of the circumstances listed in Rule rS110 apply to him. - rS108 If an owner is also a non-authorised individual, the Bar Standards Board must approve him as an owner.
-The Bar Standards Board shall approve a non-authorised individual to be an owner of BSB licensed body if: - .1 he is also a manager and approved as such; and - .2 his holding of an ownership interest does not compromise the regulatory objectives; and - .3 his holding of an ownership interest does not compromise compliance with the duties imposed pursuant to section 176 of the LSA by the licensed body or by any authorised individuals who are to be employees or managers of that licensed body, and - .4 he otherwise meets the suitability criteria to hold that ownership interest taking into account: - (a) his probity and financial position; - (b) whether he is disqualified pursuant to section 100(1) of LSA or included in the list maintained by the Legal Services Board pursuant to paragraph 51 of Schedule 13 of the LSA; and - (c) his associates; and - (d) the suitability criteria in Rule S110 which apply to managers and employees. - rS109 If a manager is a non-authorised individual, the Bar Standards Board must approve him as a manager.
-The Bar Standards Board must approve a non-authorised individual to be a manager of a BSB licensed body if he meets the suitability criteria to hold that interest taking into account:
+- rS104 The Bar Standards Board must conclude that an individual does not meet the suitability criteria to undertake the role of a HOLP if: - .1 they are not an authorised individual; - .2 they are disqualified from acting as a HOLP by the Bar Standards Board or an Approved Regulator or licensing authority pursuant to section 99 of the LSA or otherwise as a result of its regulatory arrangements; or - .3 It determines that the individual is not able effectively to carry out the duties imposed on a HOLP by section 91 of the LSA. - rS105 The Bar Standards Board may conclude that an individual does not meet the suitability criteria to undertake the role of a HOLP if any of the circumstances listed in Rule rS110 apply to the individual designated as the HOLP. - rS106 The Bar Standards Board must conclude that an individual does not meet the suitability criteria for acting as a HOFA if: - .1 they are disqualified from acting as a HOFA by the Bar Standards Board or by an Approved Regulator or licensing authority pursuant to section 99 of the LSA or otherwise as a result of its regulatory arrangements; or - .2 the Bar Standards Board determines that they are not able effectively to carry out the duties imposed on a HOFA by section 92 of the LSA. - rS107 The Bar Standards Board may conclude that an individual does not meet the suitability criteria for acting as a HOFA if any of the circumstances listed in Rule rS110 apply to them. - rS108 If an owner is also a non-authorised individual, the Bar Standards Board must approve them as an owner.
+The Bar Standards Board shall approve a non-authorised individual to be an owner of a BSB licensed body if: - .1 their holding of an ownership interest does not compromise the regulatory objectives; and - .2 their holding of an ownership interest does not compromise compliance with the duties imposed pursuant to section 176 of the LSA by the licensed body or by any authorised individuals who are to be employees or managers of that licensed body; and - .3 they otherwise meet the suitability criteria to hold that ownership interest taking into account: - (a) their probity and financial position; - (b) whether they are disqualified pursuant to section 100(1) of LSA or included in the list maintained by the Legal Services Board pursuant to paragraph 51 of Schedule 13 of the LSA; and - (c) their associates; and - (d) the suitability criteria in Rule rS110 which apply to managers and employees.